veeraprachx/plantique-public/README.md

 ⚠️ **Prototype Notice**
 This codebase is a proof‑of‑concept for a university senior project.

-- No authentication/authorization
+- No authentication/authorization.
-- No rate limiting or input sanitization
+- No rate limiting or input sanitization.
-- Intended as a prototype only
+- Intended as a prototype only.

 ## Table of Contents